Careers

 Responsibilities:

-• Collaborate with Director of Education Programs and Services and teachers to ensure quality and effective programming
+• Collaborate with Director of Therapy, Behaviour and Family Support and Senior SLP to ensure quality and effective programming

 The Ideal Candidate:

 An interest in continual learning, the ability to be creative and innovative, and a positive, energetic personality are key attributes that you bring to the position.
-You especially enjoy people of all ages with developmental disabilities and apply a student centered and fun approach to learning.
+You especially enjoy people of all ages with developmental disabilities and use a play-based approach to learning.
 You are comfortable collaborating with families.
-You create a fun and friendly environment in your individual sessions and in your classroom.
-You appreciate the small gains that lead to success over time.
+You create a fun and friendly environment in your therapy sessions and appreciate the small gains that lead to success over time.

 Compensation: